 If you want to earn a healthy living by using the Internet, like selling stuff and services online, you will face many problems.
 However, you can run an eCommerce business by developing an eCommerce application and selling online.
-Numerous eCommerce revenue models are available to choose from, bringing your business sustainability and getting you maximum profit.
-You also can get your own eCommerce application by developing an eCommerce mobile app.
+Numerous eCommerce revenue models are available, bringing your business sustainability and getting you maximum profit.
+You also can get your eCommerce application by developing an eCommerce mobile app.

 In this article, you will get some information on various e-commerce models.
 Of course, none of the models below are superior to any other, but these models describe the nature of the business.
 For example, if the transaction is between a customer and a business entity, then the transaction is either B2C or C2B.

 You can classify the e-commerce models broadly into three primary categories.
-These models are based on business classification, e-commerce model based on a revenue stream, and product revenue model.
+These models are based on business classification, an e-commerce model based on a revenue stream, and a product revenue model.